 6. Go Ape Buxton

 Also within Buxton Country Park is Go Ape Buxton.
-In fact the entrance is just behind Poole’s Cavern.
+The entrance is just the opposite side of the car park to Poole’s Cavern.

 Venture up in to one of the highest Go Ape courses in the UK, featuring one of the biggest Tarzan Swings and a whole host of zip wires.
 There’s even an exhilarating extended course with its own tree-to-tree section to fly through!